Big Nickel: History

 The idea for the Big Nickel began in 1963 when Ted Szilva, a local fireman, proposed to the Sudbury Centennial Committee an attraction featuring a replica of a five-cent coin, an underground mine, and a mining science centre.
-While the proposal was rejected, Szilva began continued to pursue the concept.
+While the proposal was rejected, Szilva continued to pursue the concept.

 In December 1963, he purchased land overlooking the Copper Cliff smelter between Sudbury and Copper Cliff.
 After acquiring the land, Szilva was unable to obtain a building permit from the city for the monument or road access to the property.
 Ultimately leasing additional land from Inco, the Big Nickel was built three feet 0.9 m outside of Sudbury in the adjacent town of Copper Cliff, which did not require Szilva to obtain a building permit.